DAIKICHI-PSC/Pyside6Uic-Frontend/README.md

 PySide6

 Installation1:
-PySide6(If you have not installed it.) pip install pyside6
+If you have not installed PySide6, excute [pip install pyside6] in command prompt.

 Installation2:
 After you placed files in your drive, run Pyside6UicFrontEnd.py(For convinience, use PyinstallerFrontEnd.py to convert the py file to a exe file).